 The first change you’ll notice is we have reduced the main sections of the app down from 5 to 3.
 We’ve removed some extra complexity that wasn’t being used.

 This is where you will find new plans to follow.
 You can choose from hundreds of coach produced plans that guide you step by step through professionaly programmed workouts.
 If you want more control over the structure of your workout weeks you can create your own plan.
 We’ll take care of giving the best variety of workouts for the structure you choose.
 Lastly, sometimes you want to simply search for a workout to meet your needs that day.
 Workout search lets you choose the type of workout you want, its duration and target areas of the body.

 When you open the app you’ll be taken to your HOME screen.
-This is where the plans you choose to follow are stored and where you’ll quickly be able to pick up where you last left off and get working out straight away.
-The settings (cog icon), your favourite workouts (heart icon) and your account details (profile icon) are moved to the top of the screen.
+This is where the plans you choose to follow are stored and where you’ll quickly be able to pick up where you last left off and get working out straight away. you recommended calories (knife and fork icon), your favourite workouts (heart icon) and your account details (profile icon) are moved to the top of the screen.

 This is where you will find your workout history, weight log and statistics. (note, this section is getting some major love from our design and development team later this year).

 The goal with these changes is to keep you focused on your next workout.
 We want you spending less time choosing plans and more time on what benefits you.
 We hope you like this cleaner look.

 Let’s talk about the main new features of version 7 then briefly talk about where these new additions are allowing us to take you.